 Employing a “3-Zone” (three-stage work zone) ergonomic model maintains proper range of motion for hands and arms when performing different tasks at the workstation.
 Each work zone is defined by the extent of bodily motion required to perform a specific action.

 Recurrent tasks and frequently used tools should be positioned within the “reach envelope” of the forearms.
 That’s the Primary Work zone shown in green in Figure 1.
 This means only the forearm (right hand arm in Figure 1) to perform the task.
 This is where a keyboard and mouse should be placed when using a desktop or laptop computer.
 If the task is assembling or testing an electronics or small mechanical module, the tools and parts used most frequently should be in the “green zone.”
 Typically, it’s simply rearranging the work area to move materials and tools already on the work surface into the Primary Work zone.

 The Secondary work zone (shown in yellow in Figure 1) is for materials and tools used less frequently.
 Here, everything can be reached within the envelope defined by an outstretched arm (the left arm in Figure 1).
 Another example of the Secondary work zone is an electronics test lab, where instrumentation is located within arm’s reach.

-Workstations equipped with parts bins (shown in the Secondary Workzone of Figure 3) are another good way to properly equip the Secondary Work zone.
+Workstations equipped with parts bins (shown in the secondary work zone of Figure 3) are another good way to properly equip the secondary work zone.

 Workplace’s extensive array of workstations and accessories include parts bins, adjustable shelving, and articulating arms that make it easy to organize the workstation layout using ergonomic principles for the task at hand.
-At the same time, every Workplace accessory has the flexibility to be rearranged quickly and easily for different—but still ergonomically correct— jobs.
+At the same time, every Workplace accessory has the flexibility to be rearranged quickly and easily for different—but still ergonomically neutral— jobs.